seven90/homes4queers/plan.md

 1st
 CRUD
--have users-sorcery
+- have users-sorcery
--have listings
+- have listings
--sign up/login
+- sign up/login
--show all listings
+- show all listings
 (search)
--show page users
+- show page users
--add comments to listings and profiles by wednesday the 2nd
+- add comments to listings and profiles by wednesday the 2nd

 2nd Iteration

--include photos on listings/user profile
+- include photos on listings/user profile
--flesh out profiles
+- flesh out profiles
 - figure out how to preset gender options
--contact users (mail to)
+- contact users (mail to)
--search w/filters /search through profiles
+- search w/filters /search through profiles
--map feature
+- map feature
--ability to flag inappropriate content
+- ability to flag inappropriate content

 by Friday 4th